HOW TO WRITE A DYSTOPIAN NOVEL by Madeline Dyer

 FEEDBACK: Instructor critique and feedback on all assignments, peer workshopping

-COURSE DESCRIPTION: Have you always wanted to write a YA dystopian novel but need help fine-tuning your idea?
-Got an idea for a YA dystopian novel, but have no idea where to start with the actual writing of your book?
+COURSE DESCRIPTION: Have you always wanted to write a dystopian novel but need help fine-tuning your idea?
+Got an idea for a dystopian novel, but have no idea where to start with the actual writing of your book?
 In this eight-week course dystopian novelist Madeline Dyer will take you through the steps involved in crafting a dystopian novel.

 Each week will focus on a different aspect of writing the dystopian novel, and you’ll be provided with learning materials such as lectures, excerpts, links, and more, all of which you can access in your own time within that week.
 Every week also contains an assignment where you’ll get individual feedback from Madeline, including chapter critiques.